 My gratitude to all who participate and grow the people skills global community on Twitter (#peopleskills), Google+, LinkedIn, and Facebook.
 We welcome your suggestions for topics, offers to co-host, and most especially your diverse insights.

-Hope you will all join our People Skills Chat on Twitter (#peopleskills) this Sunday Aug.
-31, 2014, 10am EDT/7am PDT in celebrating & honoring people to show them they matter.
+Hope you will all join our People Skills Chat on Twitter (#peopleskills) this Sunday Nov.
+23, 2014, 10am ET/7am PT to share your insights and perspective on leadership humility.